TianzhongSong/Person-Segmentation-Keras/README.md

     python train_segmentation.py --model='unet'

-For evaluating you can use the follow command,
+For visiualsizing the predictions, you can use the follow command

     python predict.py --model='unet'